Thomas-Walker-Lynch/DA2X/doc/context.md

   }
   ````

-  It is too bad we need the local conveyances, `local_index_gt_n`, `local_nominal`, and
+  It is too bad we need the local sequences, `local_index_gt_n`, `local_nominal`, and
   `local_alloc_fail`.
 Their sole purpose is to maintain the integrity of the
   encapsulation.
 By having `TM2x·construct_bytes` and `Inclusive·mul_ib` first
-  convey locally we assure that the stack frame gets popped.
+  continue locally we assure that the stack frame gets popped.
 If we did not need to pop
-  the stack frame, `TM2x·construct_bytes` and `Inclusive·mul_ib` could convey directly to
+  the stack frame, `TM2x·construct_bytes` and `Inclusive·mul_ib` could continue directly to
   `index_gt_n`, `nominal`, and `alloc_fail`.

-# Mixing functions with general use conveyances
+# Mixing functions with general use sequences

-  Suppose we have defined a general use conveyance somewhere for purposes of sharing
+  Suppose we have defined a general use sequence somewhere for purposes of sharing
   it.
-It might even be part of a conveyance library.
+It might even be part of a sequence library.
 In such a case we might end up with
   code something like this:

 ````
-    encapsulation(f)(ConveyancePtr nominal ,ConveyancePtr alloc_fail){
+    encapsulation(f)(SequencePtr nominal ,SequencePtr alloc_fail){

       ...